Share work plans and progress

 For details, see Dashboards, charts, & widgets.

-You can use your team project wiki to share information with other team members.
+You can use your project wiki to share information with other team members.
 Each wiki corresponds to its own git repository and supports collaborative editing of its content and structure.

 SharePoint project portal

-You can use a SharePoint site to share and access documents from your team project.
+You can use a SharePoint site to share and access documents from your project.
 Your team can use the SharePoint site, also referred to as the project portal, to share information in the following ways:

 - Share data contained in reports or dashboards